Jerusalem Biblical Zoo: Public education

 Public education is another prime focus of the zoo.
 According to Shai Doron, director-general of the zoo since 1993, "Our moral right to exist comes from educating and raising the awareness of our visitors."

 Many Israelis, both Jewish and Arab, are not familiar with zoos and get "overexcited" at seeing the animals on display.
 Dozens of zoo personnel man the displays during peak holiday times to stop visitors from throwing food and other items at the animals.
 The animals do have a preference for Bamba, the popular children's peanut-and-corn snack (though it gives the monkeys diarrhea); other common projectiles include bottles, plastic bags, and children's shoes.
-In 1997 a toco toucan was found dead in its cage next to pieces of avocado, a known bird toxin.
-In 2006 a hippopotamus died after swallowing a tennis ball tossed into its enclosure.
+In 1997, a toco toucan was found dead in its cage next to pieces of avocado, a known bird toxin.
+In 2006, a hippopotamus died after swallowing a tennis ball tossed into its enclosure.
 Over the past decade and a half, the zoo staff claims that public awareness has improved.

 Through visiting school groups, after-school groups, special-education groups and summer camps, children learn about and interact with the animals.
 Educational activities for children, including the zoo's own youth movement, promote interracial encounters between Arab and Jewish youth.
 The zoo also mounts a traveling workshop called the Zoomobile, which brings small animals in cages and a sound system carrying the sounds of larger animals to schools, hospitals, and other locations.

 Environmental awareness

 The zoo teaches environmentalism both in its exhibits and by personal example.
-Since 1997 it has featured an "ecological maze" – a short path meandering through high bushes with signs that highlight ecological challenges in Israel.
+Since 1997, it has featured an "ecological maze" – a short path meandering through high bushes with signs that highlight ecological challenges in Israel.
 In spring 2010 it unveiled a $1.5 million aquatic exhibit called "Wet Side Story" which stresses the importance of water conservation, ecology awareness, and water challenges in the Middle East and around the world.
-This exhibit displays rare and endangered marine life in 17 large aquariums and three huge water tanks measuring 2 × 4 metres (7 x 14 ft).
+This exhibit displays rare and endangered marine life in 17 large aquariums and three huge water tanks measuring 2 × 4 metres (7 × 14 ft).
 There is also an outdoor "petting pool" where visitors can touch and feed koi.

 In keeping with its "green" policy, the zoo maintains its own sewage treatment system and uses recycled water to irrigate its gardens.
 Food and animal waste are mixed with plant material and placed in large compost piles; the compost is used to fertilize the trees and shrubs.
 The zoo sells its organic compost in the gift shop.
-In 2006 receptacles for collecting used plastic drink bottles were installed next to each of the snack bars, and used batteries are collected at the gift shop.
+In 2006, receptacles for collecting used plastic drink bottles were installed next to each of the snack bars, and used batteries are collected at the gift shop.
 To reduce carbon emissions and traffic, the zoo schedules the use of delivery and security vehicles.